github/docs/content/admin/managing-iam/provisioning-user-accounts-with-scim/configuring-scim-provisioning-with-okta.md

 {% data reusables.enterprise-managed.assigning-roles %}

-{% note %}
+> [!NOTE]

-**Note:** You can only set the "Roles" attribute for an individual user, not a group.
+> You can only set the "Roles" attribute for an individual user, not a group.
 If you want to set roles for everyone in a group that is assigned to the application in Okta, you must use the "Roles" attribute for each group member, individually.

-{% endnote %}

 ## How do I deprovision users and groups?